shraman-biswas/bmp/examples/read_bmp_data/README.md

-Read BMP header
+Read BMP Data
 ===============

-Reads and prints the bmp file header of a specified bmp file.
+Reads and prints the bmp file data of a specified bmp file.